Employee journey mapping: shaping new work practices

 Visualizing Ana’s and Pedro’s journeys highlights the different challenges, both are facing during a regular work day.

 Even though both work within the same team, have a similar workflow as developers and share a similar personality, their pain points are very diverging due to the different environments they are working in.
-Based on these pain points, we can now come up with the right solutions and create a better employee experience.
+Based on these pain points, we can now come up with the right solutions and create a better EX.

-These are just a few approaches and tools that you can use to explore your employees’ experiences.
+These are just a few approaches and tools that you can use to explore your employees’ journey.
 Independent of the tools you choose, you should always involve your employees in the process – during data collection, data structuring, ideation, prototyping and implementing.
 Involving them in the process is the essential part of thinking EX and the key to an exceptional EX!

 EX is a mindset to empower our employees by fixing their pain points and treating them as what they are, humans.
 Employee experience mapping focuses on understanding our employees’ real needs, finding their pain points, and fixing them.
 EX is not only an approach conducted by management but relies on the involvement of employees throughout the process.
 Through this collaboration, we are enabled to come up with effective measures, solutions or innovations.
 EX – as high flying as it may sound – is a very down-to-earth approach that puts the human first and bases decision-making on real research.

 How does all of this relate to actually shaping new working practices?